Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychAlpha.md

 so use them at your own risk.

   [KinectRawRecordingDemo](KinectRawRecordingDemo)    - Half finished, demo on how to record Kinect data.
+  [MeasureLuminancePrecision](MeasureLuminancePrecision) - Automatically determine visual output luminance precision.
   [PrintStruct](PrintStruct)               - Print structure & cell array to any depth
   [PropixxImageUndistortionThrowaway](PropixxImageUndistortionThrowaway) - Experimental demo for [VPixx](VPixx) [ProPixx](ProPixx) projector fast mode.
   [ShowHDRDemo](ShowHDRDemo)               - Incomplete demo of how to show HDR images.